lucyzyl/YourGradeManager/README.md

 **"Your Grade Manager"**, as its name suggested, is an application dedicated to calculating your grades.
 It allows you to:
-- Create your own course and add the assessments with their weights to the course.
+- Create your own course and add assessments with their weights to the course.
 - Record the assessment grades of a course.
-- Calculating the final grade of a course based on the assessment grades and weights.
+- Calculate the final grade of a course based on the assessment grades and weights.

 ### Who will use it?